 A Conversation with Heather Mac Donald: Author of The Diversity Delusion WHEN: Wednesday, September 4, 2019 LOCATION: Warren Room, Boalt Hall Sponsored by the Public Law and Policy Program Heather Mac Donald is the Thomas W. Smith Fellow at the Manhattan Institute, a contributing editor of City Journal, and a New York Times bestselling author.
 She is a recipient […]

 Judge John Noonan’s commitment to justice and the rule of law shaped his life as a judge and a legal scholar.
-His scholarship and judicial decisions span more than six decade and cover an amazing range of ethical and legal issues that defined in his view the Western legal tradition.
+His scholarship and judicial decisions span more than six decades and cover an amazing range of ethical and legal issues that defined in his view the Western legal tradition.
 This event will bring together judges, […]

 Berkeley Law’s Away Field Placement Program grants J.D. students academic credit for legal work performed for a non-profit or government agency outside the Bay Area.
 The Robbins Collection provides financial support for students working in a country, region, or city outside the U.S. that is characterized by civil or religious law traditions and institutions.
 In Spring […]

 While Hardeman v.
 Monsanto was taking place in San Francisco, my clinic team was watching rural North Carolina.
 In spring 2018, North Carolina artist Yvonne Hegney had called ELC with a question: how could she identify the inert ingredients in a given pesticide?

 Part of the value of clinic participation is learning how to advocate for a real-life client, as opposed to the hypothetical clients we deal with in our legal writing courses.